handpoint/handpoint.github.io/solutionsfordevelopers.md

     image: https://handpoint.imgix.net/Website%20refresh%20photos/icons/ico17.svg
 main:
   - title: Control the payments experience.
 Everywhere.
     description: "A flexible API to control your payment solutions, workflows, and brand.
-Monetize them all. <br><b>Online.
+Monetize them all. <b>Online.
 Offline.
 Mobile. </b>"
     buttontxt: "See the API"
     buttonlink: /contact
     image: https://handpoint.imgix.net/Website%20refresh%20photos/graphics/Easy_Integration.png
   - title: Deliver better solutions with unified commerce.
     description: "Enable consumers to transact where, when, and how they want.
 Embed it all from a single platform.
 Help your merchants understand their customers and their payments with unified customer insights and real-time data.
-Offer more than payments acceptance. <b>Offer business intelligence, and get your customers growing on your platform.</b>"
+Offer more than payments acceptance, offer business intelligence. <b>Get your customers growing on your platform.</b>"
     buttontxt: "Have questions?
 Just ask!"
     buttonlink: /contact
     image: https://handpoint.imgix.net/Website%20refresh%20photos/product-images/Mobile_terminals.png